mojontwins/Inslands/README.md

 * [ ] Add more spawners to mazes?
 * [ ] Achievement
 	[ ] Hunt Minotaur
-	[ ] Hunt Minoshroom.
+	[X] Hunt Minoshroom.
-	[ ] Whatever with kobolds/redcaps.
+	[X] Whatever with kobolds/redcaps.
-* [ ] Add special axe that axes a lot, which is what the minoshroom drops.
+* [X] Add special axe that axes a lot, which is what the minoshroom drops.

 --

-* [ ] Added a means to re-generate the world if conditions are not met.
+* [X] Added a means to re-generate the world if conditions are not met.
-	* [ ] Forest maze conditions:
+	* [X] Forest maze conditions:
-		* [ ] Small sized or floating island based: at least 1 random hill maze
+		* [X] Small sized or floating island based: at least 1 random hill maze
-		+ [ ] Normal sized: 1 minotaur maze spawning in the central chunk.
+		+ [X] Normal sized: 1 minotaur maze spawning in the central chunk.
-		* [ ] Big/Huge sized: 1 minutaur maze per 16x16 chunk subregion.
+		* [X] Big/Huge sized: 1 minutaur maze per 16x16 chunk subregion.

 		* Minotaur mazes have a 14 block high entrance.
 Condition is that they must generate at 64+14 = 78 or below, in the open.

+* [ ] Message "retrying world generation".
+* [ ] Modify feature provider so it doesn't try outside of the map!